 i.
 It provides a source of animal protein.

 iii.
-Less labour is required as;one man can cater for a large number of animals.
+Less labour is required as one man can cater for a large number of animals.

 i.
-It is highly laborious for the herdsmen particularly the nomads.
+It is highly laborious for the herdsmen, particularly the nomads.

 ii.
 Animals can only be reared in grassland areas where they can have access to feed.

 iii.
-The productivity of the animals is affected by availability of pasture crops.
+The productivity of the animals is affected by the availability of pasture crops.
 The latter is affected by seasonal changes.

-4. MIXED FARMING SYSTEM OF FARM CULTIVATION
+MIXED FARMING SYSTEM OF FARM CULTIVATION

-4. The farmer can also supply feeds to the animals from the crop products.
+The farmer can also supply feeds to the animals from the crop products.

-5. The farmer and his family have access to good food obtained from both his crops and animals.
+The farmer and his family have access to good food obtained from both his crops and animals.

-1. It requires a great deal of knowledge, skill, time and labour from the farmer.
+It requires a great deal of knowledge, skill, time and labour from the farmer.

-3. It is expensive to operate – especially in respect of the skill personnel needed.
+It is expensive to operate – especially in respect of the skill personnel needed.

-5. LEY FARMING
+- LEY FARMING

 This system of farming is not so common in our communities except in experimental stations.

-It involves alternating arable or production with the growing of forage crops on a piece of land, instance, a farmer may use a piece of land to grow food crops about two years and then use it for growing forage crops to animals for some other years.
+It involves alternating arable or production with the growing of forage crops on a piece of land, for instance, a farmer may use a piece of land to grow food crops for about two years and then use it for growing forage crops for animals for some other years.

-The farm land is referred to as \’ley’ during the period it is covered with forages.
+The farmland is referred to as \’ley’ during the period it is covered with forages.